Congressman Wants Investigation Into Whether Jared Kushner Gave Info To Saudis That Led To Khashoggi Murder

 — The Hill (@thehill) October 20, 2018

 NPR reports that a startup partly owned by Kushner sought a $100 million investment from a private fund linked to the Saudi government.
-The deal did not happen though and the CEO of the company said that Kushner is not directly involved in the company’s operations.
+The deal did not happen though, and the CEO of the company said that Kushner is not directly involved in the company’s operations.

-Yesterday, Saudi authorities admitted that Jamal Khashoggi, a permanent US resident and reporter with The Washington Post was murdered.
+Yesterday, Saudi authorities admitted that Jamal Khashoggi, a permanent U.S. resident and reporter with the Washington Post was dead.
 But they said that he died as a result of a “brawl” with Saudi officials at the consulate in Turkey.

 But the BBC reports that unnamed Turkish officials have said that Khashoggi was dismembered at the consulate and that there is audio and visual proof of the murder.

-Khashoggi was a critic of the Saudi regime, called for freedom of expression in the region, in his last column for the Post
+Khashoggi was a critic of the Saudi regime and called for freedom of expression in the region, in his last column for the Washington Post

 “The Arab world is facing its own version of an Iron Curtain, imposed not by external actors but through domestic forces vying for power,” he wrote.